rabellino/minfi/README.md

 ## Developer Guide and Workflow

 ### Making code changes

+- main branch (the "prod" version)
+- dev branch (the development branch off main where frequent changes and improvements are made, may be in a broken state)
+    - branch of dev is a place to add new features, fix bugs, address tech debt, etc

 - git clone
 - create a new branch for bug / feat / debt / misc
 - Always pull before committing and pushing because...$ git pull